[ Printer Friendly Version ] [ Report Abuse ]

-She turns her back to me only to round on me again and tries to punch me in the face except for the part where it actually comes in contact with my face.
+She turns her back to me only to round on me again and tries to punch me in the face, except for the part where it actually comes in contact with me.
 I have her wrist in my grip, preventing her from making any other move.
 Oh, how I love having lightning fast reflexes.

 “Let go of me,” she seethes.
 I reluctantly do so.